henryclong/DistrictDesigner-Client/README.md

 A web tool to unbiasly remap congressional districts

 # Installation
-- Have yarn installed on machine
+- Install yarn on your machine

 # Development Setup
 - Clone the repo